SethMMorton/input_reader/docs/source/InputReader.rst

 |tuple|, so you will have to be wary of this when extracting the data
 from the |Namespace|.

-Instead of defining muliple ``rawdata`` files on one line as we did in the :ref:`glob_type` subsection, perhaps we would want to define multiple files on different lines:
+Instead of defining multiple ``rawdata`` files on one line as we did in the :ref:`glob_type` subsection, perhaps we would want to define multiple files on different lines: